mickael9/cut-and-paste/README.md

 ## Copy tool

-The copy tool is similar to the Cut tool except it doesn't deconstruct the source entities or reconnect circuit wires.
+The Copy tool is similar to the Cut tool except it doesn't deconstruct the source entities or reconnect circuit wires.
+It doesn't copy items in containers (except modules).

-It exhibits the same replacing behavior as the Cut tool.
+Conflicting items are handled in the same way as the Cut tool.

 Another minor difference is that the selection remains in hand after being placed, allowing more copies to be made.
 The selection is cleared as soon as it